Why is the Refugee Educator Academy critical?

 How can I participate in the Refugee Educator Academy as an educator?

 There are several ways educators can participate in the Refugee Educator Academy, from joining communities of practice formed through QHL projects to completing shorter, self-paced courses.
-Educators can also join projects as co-creators of resources and toolkits, as participants in pilot tests of courses and assessment tools, as presenters in workshops and webinars, and as volunteers supporting colleagues globally and/or specific REA projects.
+Educators can also join projects as co-creators of resources and toolkits, as participants in pilot tests of courses and assessment tools, as presenters in workshops and webinars, and as volunteers supporting colleagues globally and/or on specific REA projects.
 As an educator, you have the opportunity to learn and to lead within the REA.

 Are there ways for educational institutions, INGOs, and other organizations to partner and/or contract services with the Refugee Educator Academy?

-The Center for Professional Learning collaborates with partners on instructional design, pilot programs, and other work to benefit educators in refugee displacement, migration, and resettlement contexts.
+The Center for Professional Learning collaborates with partners on instructional design, pilot programs, and other work to benefit educators in refugee displacement, crisis, migration, and resettlement contexts.